sebastian-c87/MergeSort-App/README.md

 The compiled `.exe` will be available here:
 👉 [GitHub Releases](https://github.com/YourUsername/RepoName/releases) *(update after publishing)*

+## 🖥️ Alternative Version – Tkinter GUI

+For users who prefer a standalone window-based interface instead of browser-based usage, an alternative version of the application is also available using **Tkinter**.

+🧩 File: `mergesort_app.py`
+- Opens a desktop window with a GUI
+- Input, result and merge history shown in the same window
+- Works independently of Flask

 ## 📜 License

 This project is open for everyone.